 group size: 8-10 adults

 format: dessert or a meal followed by small group sharing and praying for each other within the the format of a traditional Anglican prayer office

 leader/host: Each group will have a facilitator and a host.
 In some cases, this may be the same person.

 Is there a commitment?

 We ask that members are committed to making All Souls their church home.
 We also invite our regularly attending college students to deepen their relationship to our community by joining a group.
 We also ask for a one year (September–May in the case of students) commitment to a House Group.

 Souls Together House Groups are designed for the adults of our community to have an intimate setting to share together the joy and struggle of becoming a disciple of Christ.
 We believe an adults-only small group time will facilitate this kind of sharing.
 Some of our groups do provide a place for the children to play separately during small group time and share a family meal with children present, while others have only adults present for prayer and the meal.
 Please be specific on your registration form which kind of setting you are most comfortable with.
 We do ask that all participants in our House Groups honor the request that children toddler age and up not be present during the small group sharing and prayer time.

 How do I join a House Group?

-To join a group this fall, we ask that you fill out an online registration form.
-New groups will start meeting in October.
+To join a group, we ask that you fill out an online registration form.
+New groups start meeting in October each year.